matthewgkay/ahrefs-mcp-proxy/README.md

 3. Forwards the request to `https://api.ahrefs.com/mcp/mcp`, including `Content-Type`, `Accept`, and `Mcp-Session-Id` headers
 4. Streams the response back to the client

 No data transformation, no caching, no state, no MCP SDK needed.
-It's a pass-through that solves the auth mismatch.
+It's a pass-through that removes the unreliable OAuth layer from the equation.

 ## Project Structure